The journey to top rankings on search engine result pages (SERPs) begins with keyword research.

 But before that, if you want to know more about KD, click on the “i” icon in the KD section on the right side, or simply read about KWFinder KD here.

-Moving ahead, the SERP Overview shows the pages ranking in the search engine for the particular keyword.
+Moving ahead, the SERP Overview shows the pages ranking in the search engines for the particular keyword.

 Here, you can see the websites ranking in the SERPs for the keyword fat burners.